RishabhNarang/os-challenge-REEL-OS/README.md

 ### Multi-threading Experiment

 This experiment is done to improve the performance of the sequential processing of the requests.
 So we have considered using priority and/or dictionary along with multithreading to improve the performance.
+For the below sub-experiments, we have used the configuration of 'run-client-milestone.sh'.
 Each of the three sub-experiments have been documented below for more explanation:

 1. Multiple threads